CameronWafer/RedLightBlueLight/README.md

 # Personal Repository
-Public and main github repository located at https://github.com/Tylermhh/RedLight-BlueLight/tree/main This is used to keep track of my related work
+Public and main github repository located at https://github.com/Tylermhh/RedLight-BlueLight/tree/main
+\n This location is used to keep track of my personal work related to the project, not a place for the main code.
+Feel free to use if you want.